nicolaspoersch/hacking-introduction/EN.md

 ## Information Security

-**Security principles, including confidentiality, integrity, and availability:**
+### Security Principles, including Confidentiality, Integrity, and Availability:

-Protect data by keeping it confidential, integral, and available when needed.
+- Protect data by keeping it confidential, intact, and available when necessary.

-**Encryption and authentication:**
+- **Layered Security:** Understand the importance of security in multiple layers, from the network to the application.
+Explore technologies like firewalls, IDS/IPS, antivirus, and encryption.

-Understand how encryption protects confidential information and how authentication verifies identity.
+- **Encryption and Authentication:** Learn how encryption safeguards confidential information and how authentication verifies identity.

+- **PGP (Pretty Good Privacy):** Learn to use PGP for encrypting and digitally signing messages and files.
+It's a valuable tool for secure communications.

+- **Two-Factor Authentication (2FA):** Implement two-factor authentication in your online accounts and systems for an additional layer of security.

 ## What to Learn Initially